 Ear and surrounding tissues (particularly the area over the mastoid) are inspected for erythema and edema.
 The pinna is pulled and the tragus is pushed gently to see whether pain is worsened.
 The ear canal is inspected with an otoscope; the character of discharge and presence of canal lesions, granulation tissue, or foreign body are noted.
 Edema and discharge may block visualization of all but the distal canal (irrigation should not be used in case there is a TM perforation), but when possible, the TM is inspected for inflammation, perforation, distortion, and signs of cholesteatoma (eg, canal debris, polypoid mass from TM).

 When the ear canal is severely swollen at the meatus (eg, as with severe otitis externa) or there is copious drainage, careful suctioning can permit an adequate examination and also allow treatment (eg, application of drops, with or without a wick).

 The cranial nerves are tested.
-The nasal mucosa is examined for raised, granular lesions, and the skin is inspected for vasculitic lesions, both of which may suggest Wegener's granulomatosis.
+The nasal mucosa is examined for raised, granular lesions, and the skin is inspected for vasculitic lesions, both of which may suggest granulomatosis with polyangiitis.

 The following findings are of particular concern:

 Otoscopic examination can usually diagnose perforated TM, external otitis media, foreign body, or other uncomplicated sources of otorrhea.
 Some findings are highly suggestive (see see Some Causes of Ear Discharge).
 Other findings are less specific but indicate a more serious problem that involves more than a localized external ear or middle ear disorder: